pickr02/cumbria-moths/core/docs/docs-site-config.md

   - `header-logo-height: 80`

 ## Navigation bar configuration
-A navigation bar appears at the base of the site banner if the site admin has configured additional HTML and/or markdown pages to be added to the site.
+A navigation bar appears at the base of the site banner if you have configured additional HTML and/or markdown pages to be added to the site.
 The navigation bar provides users with the means to navigate to to pages.
 A typical use of this would be to add various information pages.

 There is a separate help page with guidance on [setting up additional HTML or Markdown pages](./docs-additional-pages.md).
 Here we are only concerned with configuring the navigation bar to provide links to them.